 How should I take simvastatin (Zocor)?

-Take exactly as prescribed.
-Never take simvastatin in larger amounts, or for longer than recommended by your doctor.
-Follow your doctor's dosing instructions very carefully.
+Follow all directions on your prescription label.
+Never take this medicine in larger amounts, or for longer than prescribed.
 Taking too much of this medication may cause serious or life-threatening side effects.

 Simvastatin is usually taken at bedtime or with an evening meal.
 If you take simvastatin more than once daily, take it with meals.
 Your doctor may occasionally change your dose to make sure you get the best results.